kanakx/markov-chains-model/README.md

-# Rock-Paper-Scissors Markov Chain Model
+# Rock-Paper-Scissors Markov Chains Model

 ## Introduction
 This repository houses a predictive Markov chain model for the classic game of rock-paper-scissors.
 The model's objective is to forecast an opponent's moves and evolve a counter-strategy, thus simulating a strategic game environment.
 The theoretical basis of the model lies in the assumption that the opponent's current move is dependent solely on their last move, not on a longer sequence of past moves.